 Any vaccine being administered in New Zealand must have been approved by the New Zealand medicines regulator, Medsafe.

-Provided it does not conflict with a Medsafe decision, Healix does consider use of vaccines authorised or given full approval (approved) by other regulatory agencies listed on the WHO list of Stringent Regulatory Authorities.
-Healix will give particular consideration to the approvals given by regulatory agencies whose standards New Zealand is familiar with including: the Australian Therapeutic Goods Agency (TGA); US Food and Drug Administration (FDA); UK Medicines and Healthcare Regulatory Agency (MHRA); European Medicines Agency (EMA) and national agencies of members of the European Union; Japanese Pharmaceuticals and Medical Devices Agency (PDMA); and Canadian Therapeutic Products Directorate (TPD).
+Healix will consider the use of vaccines authorised or given full approval (approved) by other regulatory agencies listed on the WHO list of Stringent Regulatory Authorities.
+This is provided it does not conflict with a Medsafe decision.
+Healix will give particular consideration to the approvals given by regulatory agencies whose standards New Zealand is familiar with including: the Australian Therapeutic Goods Agency (TGA); US Food and Drug Administration (FDA); UK Medicines and Healthcare Regulatory Agency (MHRA); European Medicines Agency (EMA); Japanese Pharmaceuticals and Medical Devices Agency (PDMA); and Canadian Therapeutic Products Directorate (TPD).

 SNZ staff and families can contact Healix through the normal channel for medical advice.

 The Healix Chief Medical Officer compiles a detailed weekly report on the COVID-19 pandemic.
 This includes a comprehensive breakdown of which countries have approved or authorised which COVID-19 vaccines.
 The Healix Medical Director has a diarised weekly review of this information so that any new authorisations or approvals by Stringent Regulatory Authorities (SRAs) will be picked up.